 The plugin lets you choose which cache you want to delete.
 If you want to delete a particle cache, you get the appropriate options, depending on your server configuration.
 As you can see in the example below, there is an option to delete the Memcache cache bounce the server is configured with it.

 You can also, use the top WordPress admin area menu to delete the site cache.
 All you have to do is click the “Performance” and then “Empty All Caches” and the job is done easily.

-You can get your site cache in simple clicks, but, remember that you can fix problems if you spend some minutes looking into the plugin’s settings and configurations.
+You can get your site cache in simple clicks, but, remember that you can fix problems if you spend some minutes looking into the plugins settings and configurations.
 If you’re using WP Super Cache, for example, make sure that you check the options that regenerate the cache, when a new post or page is created or updated.

 Also, you can exclude your site’s home page from the cache if you see problems there.
-You can just scroll down on your plugin dashboard, then, locate “Accepted Filenames & Rejected URIs”, and you will be able to exclude the front page and the home page from the cache.
+You can just scroll down on your plugin dashboard, then, locate “Accepted Filenames & Rejected URIs”, and you will be able to exclude the front page, and the home page from the cache.
 That way, you will avoid lots of issues with caching.

 For W3 Total Cache be careful with the Minify section, it can cause lots of display errors and problems.
 Lots of sites that have poor configurations with that plugin will look broken, and you can avoid that by disabling the “minify” option in your cache.
-That’s just an example of how to solve many of the problems that can be caused by the site’s cache.
+That’s just an example on how to solve many of the problems that can be caused by the site’s cache.